nianticlabs/monodepth2/README.md

 pip install tensorboardX==1.4
 conda install opencv=3.3.1   # just needed for evaluation
 ```
-We ran our experiments with PyTorch 0.4.1, CUDA 9.1, Python 3.6 and Ubuntu 18.04.
+We ran our experiments with PyTorch 0.4.1, CUDA 9.1, Python 3.6.6 and Ubuntu 18.04.
 We have also successfully trained models with PyTorch 1.0, and our code is compatible with Python 2.7.
+You may have issues installing OpenCV version 3.3.1 if you use Python 3.7, we recommend to create a virtual environment with Python 3.6.6 `conda create -n monodepth2 python=3.6.6 anaconda `.

 <!-- We recommend using a [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) to avoid dependency conflicts.